What is a gastric sleeve?: Sleeve Gastrectomy 101 for Beginners

 Chapter 1

-This is is the first chapter of our extensive guide on gastric sleeve surgery.
+This is the first chapter of our extensive guide on gastric sleeve surgery.
 Throughout this journey we will talk about anything and everything about this procedure; from the gastric sleeve requirements you have to meet, possible complications, diet, recovery, cost, and we will also discuss the possibility of a gastric sleeve in Turkey.
 By the time you are done reading, we hope that you have learned enough about the operation to make the best decision for yourself.

 Some might find a solution with said exercise and diet, but we know that sometimes it is way more complicated than that.
 Gastric sleeve surgery is a life-changing procedure for those struggling with weight loss and obesity and has helped many people achieve significant weight loss, improved health, and a better quality of life.